chriswrightdesign/websites-for-non-jerks/README.md

 #8.
 Performance

 - Have you set a performance budget?
+[Setting a performance budget](http://timkadlec.com/2013/01/setting-a-performance-budget/)
-- Considered page load time and its effects on your visitors?
+- Considered page load time and how it affects your visitors?
+[Loading time](http://blog.kissmetrics.com/loading-time/)
 - Have you minimised HTTP requests to free up memory?
+[Google best practices](https://developers.google.com/speed/docs/best-practices/request)
 - Have you minimised the repaints and reflows?
+[Repaints and reflows, manipulating the DOM responsibly](http://blog.letitialew.com/post/30425074101/repaints-and-reflows-manipulating-the-dom-responsibly)
 - How many kb (or meg) are people downloading on portable devices? is it reasonable to have them download that much per page?
 - Did you order non blocking resources first? did you use async on the JS?
+[Script loading](http://www.html5rocks.com/en/tutorials/speed/script-loading/)
 - Do you really need a framework for that thing or can you just use pure CSS or pure JS?
 - If you’ve put the media queries in elements (a technique seen more with Sass/LESS) have you used a method to reorganise media queries to reduce code bloat?
+[Sass and media queries](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32), [Grunt combine media queries](https://npmjs.org/package/grunt-combine-media-queries), [Grunt uncss](https://github.com/addyosmani/grunt-uncss)
 - Are you minifying the CSS/JS?
 Are you concatenating multiple files into single files?
 - Are you using conditional loading?
+[Conditional loading](http://bradfrostweb.com/blog/post/7-habits-of-highly-effective-media-queries/#conditional-loading)
 - Did you gzip?
 - Did you put your resources on CDNs where relevant?
 - Did you run a bandwidth restriction tool to test how the site loads at different bandwidths?
+[Charles Proxy](http://www.charlesproxy.com/), [Slowy app](http://slowyapp.com/)
 - Run tests on mobitest? or something like it?
+[Akamai mobile test](http://mobitest.akamai.com/m/index.cgi)
 - Have you destroyed social button sleaze? or come up with a solution to replace social button sleaze with just links?
 [Sweep the sleaze](http://ia.net/blog/sweep-the-sleaze/)
 - Considered not using Wordpress/Drupal/whatever and switching to a Static site generator?
+[Jekyll](http://jekyllrb.com/)

 #9.
 Kinetic